Today is a roundup of

 It only took me about 15 minutes to fold all 20 plus napkins.

 With a larger gathering, it was nice not to need to go to the expense of purchasing or crafting napkin rings.
 Don’t you think a rose would be a lovely fold for a wedding reception?

 Later, I tried my hand at a little more challenging napkin fold for the Palms, Parrots & Paradise Tropical Tablescape.
 It’s a great look for a summer tablescape.

 At the time, I couldn’t find any orange color napkins for the Bird of Paradise fold.
 So, I used the same green napkins as the four-leaf clovers for St. Paddy’s Day.

 Once again, a stiffer fabric would have made it a tad easier for the petals to stand.
-This coming summer, I’ll use the tangerine color napkins I purchased for Thanksgiving.
+Going forward, I’ll use the tangerine color napkins I purchased for Thanksgiving.

 Having visited the Panathenaic Stadium in Athens, I was inspired to create a napkin fold to resemble an Olympic torch.
 Can you see a resemblance to the flame shape?

 It’s the first time I made up a napkin fold of my own!
 I loved how it showed off the olive-embroidered design of the linens.
 But, unlike many of the folds, it does require napkin ring like these Greek key rings with decorated napkins.